RP

 Watch for

-Move on when this stage matches the instruction: return eggs to the wok.
+Move on after this instruction is complete: return eggs to the wok.

 Doneness cues